 Not only paired with food, but you can also cook certain dishes with vodka!
 The liquor is mainly used in Eastern European cuisines, pasta sauces, and desserts.

-Grab Your Vodka at the Red & White Store!
+Grab Your Vodka at the Red & White Shops!